intel-analytics/ipex-llm/docs/docs/ProgrammingGuide/keras-support.md

 * `def_path` The JSON file path containing the keras model definition to be loaded.
 * `weights_path`  The HDF5 file path containing the pre-trained keras model weights.
 Default to be `None` if you choose not to load weights.
 In this case, initialized weights will be used for the model.
 * `by_name`  Whether to load the weights of layers by name.
-Use this option only when you do load the pre-trained weights.
+Use this option only when you load the pre-trained weights.
 Default to be `False`, meaning that  weights are loaded based on the network's execution order topology.
-Otherwise, only those layers with the same name will be loaded with weights.
+Otherwise, if it is set to be `True`, only those layers with the same name will be loaded with weights.

 ## **Example**